 16. You will be able to see the option to Delete a pin category provided there are no submissions made on this tool.
 Click this button to remove a pin category if you no longer need it.
 When there are submissions made, you can only Hide pin categories.
 You must have at least one pin category.

 Adding Survey Questions

 To add a survey question to your Place page, do the following:

-28. Click on the Surveys link to add the survey questions.
+17. Click on the Add Questions tab to add the survey questions.
 The following page is displayed.

 Note - Read the article on Survey question types explained, to understand these different types of questions that are used in surveys.

-33. Click Create to create the survey question.
+21. Click Create and Save to create the survey question.
 The following screen is displayed.
-Required is displayed only if you selected the Required checkbox in the survey question page.

-NOTE: The survey questions will be visible in the front end when the users/participants click on the Add Pin option.
+Note: The survey questions will be visible in the front end only after the user adds a pin by clicking on 'Click to confirm'.